 - Robert Service

-William A. (Drew) Edmondson is an attorney in the firm’s Oklahoma City office.
+William A. (Drew) Edmondson is an of counsel in the firm’s Oklahoma City office.
 Mr. Edmondson serves in the firm’s litigation practice, providing strategic counsel on matters ranging from litigation to administrative law.
 His expertise also includes areas of appellate law, civil litigation, environmental law, government and politics and Native American law.

 A public service advocate, Mr. Edmondson began private practice law after serving as Attorney General for 16 years.
 During his tenure, he served on the negotiating team for a record-breaking settlement agreement against Big Tobacco and led the Oklahoma Tobacco Settlement Endowment Trust.
 Additionally, while Attorney General, he negotiated a settlement to establish the Oklahoma Educational Technology Trust, which has funded more than $31 million in technology and training in Oklahoma public schools.